 - If all your loans are “Direct”, you have the option to consolidate.

 - Why would you consolidate?
-For administrative simplicity.
+For administrative simplicity and to get the highest payment count possible.

 - If you have a mix of Direct Loans and non-direct like FFEL/Perkins, you MUST consolidate your FFEL/Perkins to access SAVE and forgiveness programs.